COVID-19 pandemic in Oregon: School closures

 Oregon State University, Portland State University, the University of Oregon, and University of Portland all moved to online classes.
 Reed College, Lewis & Clark College, Linfield College, and Willamette University did as well.

 On March 12, 2020, Governor Brown ordered all K–12 schools closed statewide from March 16 to March 31.
 Just five days later, Brown extended the closure through April 28.

 KinderCare, a nationwide preschool provider based in Portland, closed approximately 1100 of their 1500 centers, leaving the centers that have large proportions of first responders and healthcare workers.

 On March 20, a worker at a Hillsboro Touchstone preschool, part of the Spring Education Group of for-profit private schools, tested positive for COVID-19.
 The preschool was closed for a deep cleaning and planned to remain closed for 14 days.

 Event cancellations

 Pac-12 and Oregon State University Athletics banned participants from events, in effect March 14, 2020.
-Vortex 2020 was postponed.
+Music festivals like Vortex 2020 and Oregon Jamboree were postponed.